McArthur Binion, 2017 Venice Biennale.

 “His use of minimalism and abstraction, and the social and political issues he addresses through images of his personal history is strongly engaged with Lehmann Maupin’s programing and has ties to the work of Kader Attia, Teresita Fernández, Shirazeh Houshiary, Liza Lou, Cecilia Vicuña, and Nari Ward.
 He is one of the most important artists of his generation,” Lehmann said in a statement.

 Binion was a writer before he ever considered pursuing art and language remains an influence on his work, as much as his personal history.
-Creating his own brand of Modernism, his compositions are are defined by rich pattern, texture and color that reference his rural roots and the geometries of his mother’s quilts and West African textiles.
+Creating his own brand of Modernism, his compositions are defined by rich pattern, texture and color that reference his rural roots, the geometries of his mother’s quilts, and West African textiles.
 Working with his hand, rather than brushes, Binion uses oil paint stick and sepia ink and paper—documents that have included copies of his birth certificate, his passport photos, images of his mother and childhood home, newspaper clippings, and pages from the address book he kept from 1972 through the 1990s.
 He has a series of works called DNA paintings and has said the “geography of his life” is the “under-consious” of his work.

 MCARTHUR BINION, Detail of “Route One: Box Two: IV,” 2017 (oil paint stick and paper on board, 84 x 84 inches). | Courtesy the artist and Lehmann Maupin, New York and Hong Kong